ellach/Open-Meteo/README.md

 By selecting a location, we fetch data such as latitude and longitude.
 Then, based on this data, we fetch the temperature and rain information for that location for one day.

+Instructions for Data Presentation:

+1) Select a location.</br>
+2) Choose the time for which you wish to see the data.</br>

 Usage: